peberanek/ai-sandbox/README.md

 ## Try it

 1. If you are a member of a Czech academic institution, complete the [MetaCentrum registration](https://metavo.metacentrum.cz/cs/application/index.html).
 Once your registration is approved, you can [log in to **Chat AI**](https://docs.cerit.io/en/docs/web-apps/chat-ai) mentioned above.
-It uses the same chatbot interface and models can also be accessed via API.
+It uses the same chatbot interface, and models can also be accessed via API.

-2. If you want to run it on your own hardware, see the [`demos/docker-compose`](./demos/docker-compose) directory for setup instructions.
+2. If you want to try it on your own hardware, see the [`demos/docker-compose`](./demos/docker-compose) directory for instructions.

-3. If you are considering deploying an instance for your organization, you can contact [e‑INFRA CZ](https://docs.e-infra.cz/) to [request a dedicated clone](https://blog.e-infra.cz/blog/chat-ai/#dedicated-webui-clones).
-(For academic institutions only)
+3. If you are considering deploying an instance for your organization, you can contact [e‑INFRA CZ](https://docs.e-infra.cz/) to [request a dedicated clone](https://blog.e-infra.cz/blog/chat-ai/#dedicated-webui-clones) (for academic institutions only).

 ## Overview